 Every house settles a bit over time as it sinks into the ground.
 This is a normal process that can cause small, thin vertical cracks, which are usually not a major concern.
 A serious structural shift, however, is different.
 This happens when the soil beneath your foundation moves unevenly, causing one part of your home to drop lower than another.
 This differential movement is often caused by the soil and water issues we’ve discussed.
 It creates much more dangerous cracks, like wide diagonal or horizontal ones, and requires immediate attention.
 If you’re not sure what you’re seeing, it’s always best to get a free inspection.

 It’s easy to fall for common myths about foundation cracks.
 Some people believe every single crack is a sign of a catastrophe, while others dismiss them all as “normal settling.”
 The truth is somewhere in the middle.
+If you spot cracks that concern you, learn whether your homeowners insurance covers foundation repair before you call a contractor.
 Not all cracks are emergencies, but no crack should be completely ignored.
 A hairline crack in your garage floor is very different from a horizontal crack in your basement wall.
 The key is to understand what the crack is telling you based on its size, shape, and location.
 Ignoring a warning sign can lead to more extensive and expensive repairs down the road, so it’s better to be safe than sorry.

 Once you spot a crack, it’s easy to feel a little panicked.
 But before you assume the worst, your first step is to become a detective.
 Monitoring a crack over time gives you valuable information about whether it’s a harmless cosmetic issue or a sign of a bigger problem.
 Keeping a simple log will help you track any changes and provide essential details if you need to call a professional.
 This process doesn’t have to be complicated, but it does need to be consistent.
 By documenting the crack’s progress, you’re taking a proactive step toward protecting your home’s integrity and your peace of mind.
 Think of it as gathering clues; the more you have, the clearer the picture becomes, which is invaluable when considering foundation repair.